gustavohenrique/gometrics/README.md

 What the `GetRuntimeInfo()` does is reads the proc file system.
 The proc file system (procfs or `/proc`) exposes internal kernel data structures, which is used to obtain information about the system.
 The `GetDockerInfo()` reads the profcs inside a Docker container.
 Because the way to get metrics from a process running inside and outside a container could be a little different.

-Also, both functions get metrics from Go runtime.
+Also, both functions exposes metrics from Go runtime.

 ## License